AIM: Determination of Erythrocyte sedimentation rate (ESR)

-Principle of ESR
+Principle

-Westergren Method (Gold Standard)
+Westergren Method

 Materials Required

-- Westergren tube:
+- Westergren tube

 Procedure